MichaelSinsbeck/paper_sequential-design-model-selection/README.md

 Research code for the paper "Sequential Design of Computer Experiments for the Computation of Bayesian Model Evidence"

+A more organized implementation of the paper's method is available in my other repository [bali](https://github.com/MichaelSinsbeck/bali).
+I strongly recommend using that implementation, unless you need to specifically reproduce the experiments from the article.

+## Quick start

 To run the code, you need the python packages

  * numpy (1.16.4)